-On the morning of August 4, 2008, DOE notified EPA that during underground operations on August 3, 2008, WIPP staff noticed that a drum had a 1-2 inch gash in it.
-DOE believes that the drum was punctured during emplacement activities.
-Initial tests conducted by DOE detected no releases in the area of the drum or in the radiation monitors at WIPP.
-DOE has temporarily halted shipments to WIPP.
+On the morning of August 4, 2008, the DOE notified the EPA that during underground operations on August 3, 2008, WIPP staff noticed that a drum had a 1-2 inch gash in it.
+The DOE believes that the drum was punctured during emplacement activities.
+Initial tests conducted by DOE detected no releases in the area of the drum or in the radiation monitors at the WIPP.
+The Department has temporarily halted shipments to the WIPP.

 Los Alamos National Laboratory TRU waste shipments suspension lifted

-On June 6, 2008, EPA was notified by the U.S. Department of Energy (DOE) that on May 20, 2008, the Central Characterization Program (CCP) at Los Alamos National Laboratory (LANL) shipped an improperly certified non-conformant (NCR) drum (# LAS817174) of contact handled (CH) transuranic (TRU) waste containing prohibited liquids to the Waste Isolation Pilot Plant (WIPP) for disposal.
+On June 6, 2008, the EPA was notified by the U.S. Department of Energy (DOE) that on May 20, 2008, the Central Characterization Program (CCP) at Los Alamos National Laboratory (LANL) shipped an improperly certified non-conformant (NCR) drum (# LAS817174) of contact handled (CH) transuranic (TRU) waste containing prohibited liquids to the Waste Isolation Pilot Plant (WIPP) for disposal.
 According to the DOE notification, the drum was mistakenly added to a group of TRU waste drums, over packed in a standard waste box (SWB), and emplaced in the repository on May 28, 2008.
-As a result, EPA and the Department of Energy (DOE) Carlsbad Field Office (CBFO) had mutually agreed to suspend shipments from LANL to WIPP.
+As a result, the EPA and the DOE Carlsbad Field Office (CBFO) had mutually agreed to suspend shipments from LANL to the WIPP.

-EPA conducted an initial inspection at LANL on June 25, 2008, and on July 29, 2008, EPA conducted a follow-up inspection at LANL regarding the events that led to the emplacement at WIPP of the non-conformant drum.
+The EPA conducted an initial inspection at LANL on June 25, 2008.
+On July 29, 2008, the EPA conducted a follow-up inspection at LANL regarding the events that led to the emplacement at the WIPP of the non-conformant drum.
 These inspections by EPA staff included the following: